JoanMontes/Audio_and_Video_Coding_Systems/P2 - Transcoding and final work/README.md

 3. Once the project is created, we change the directory to `scav_api/`, where the `main.py` is located, and we execute the following command:
 `python -m uvicorn main:app --reload`.
 This will launch the application.

+4. We should check Flask is installed in our computer.
+If not, use `pip install flask`.

-4. Then we have to open another terminal and change the directory to `scav_api/` and execute the comand `python app_requests.py`
+5. Then we have to open another terminal and change the directory to `scav_api/` and execute the comand `python app_requests.py`

 Finally, to see the GUI and use it to execute the endpoints, we go to the browser and go to http://localhost:5000.